ircf/sendy_smtp_bounce/README.md

 ## Update 8-25-2022 Uploaded new updated for Sendy version 5.2.6 and 6.0.2
 I am testing and seems to work if you run into any issues I will do my best to help.

+## Needs to run in PHP 7.3.
+PHP 7.4 is giving errors

 Instructions are the same for both versions.

 Sendy Bounce SMTP for each brand.